Environmental Destination

 We need your help!

-Your involvement is crucial as we work together to better understand the Dove.
-We will be conducting a workshop on 21 May 2026 at Horsley Village Hall, Horsley, DE21 5BR.
+Your involvement is crucial as we work together to better understand the Lower Trent and Erewash.
+We will be conducting a workshop on 16 June 2026 at Horsley Village Hall, Horsley, DE21 5BR, this is a joint workshop with the Idle and Torne catchment.
 We hope you can attend and bring your local knowledge, practical experience, and on‑the‑ground perspective that we simply can’t capture through data alone.
 Together we hope we can build an accurate picture of the catchment, help identify viable water resource options, highlight potential opportunities to improve in-river ecology and shape partnership projects that genuinely reflect local priorities.
 Your input ensures that the plans we develop are realistic, collaborative, and capable of delivering real improvements for the water environment.
 Ultimately, by working closely with us now, you’ll be helping to secure healthier rivers, more resilient catchments, and better outcomes for the communities and sectors that depend on them.

 Book your workshop place